-• Unit Test

-• Amendatory Java Card Tests
+- Unit Tests - Amendatory Java Card Tests

-All TSF, which are related to the core specifications, are tested with the main test suites used during acceptance test
+All TSF, which are related to the core specifications, are tested with the main test suites used during acceptance testing.
+The test suites are:

-- JC-TCK 2.2.2
+- JC-TCK 2.2.2,

-- GP 2.1.1 Official GP test suites
+- GP 2.1.1 Official GP test suites,

-- VGP 2.1.1 Test suite used by VISA test labs
+- VGP 2.1.1 Test suite used by VISA test labs.

-The acceptance tests are mainly done with external developed test suites for testing compliance to the Java Card specifications.
+The acceptance tests are mainly done with externally developed test suites for testing compliance to the Java Card specifications.
 The product is a Java Card providing a platform for Java applets.
-Therefore the TOE is implemented according to distinct well known specifications.
-The definition of TSF in [6] resp.
-[8] is based on the Java Card functionality defined in the specifications.
-Therefore the overall testing strategy is to give prove for compliance to the specifications and with that give prove for the correct implementation of the TSF.
+Therefore the TOE is implemented according to well known specifications.
+The definition of TSF in [6] and [8] is based on the Java Card functionality defined in the specifications.
+Therefore the overall testing strategy is to prove for compliance to the specifications and there with to give proof for the correct implementation of the TSF.

-All the TOE different configurations (MIFARE A, B1, B4; all with mask ID 49 and patch ID 1) have been tested successfully.
+All the different configurations of the TOE (No MIFARE or MIFARE A, B1, B4; all with mask ID 51 and patch ID 1) have been tested successfully.

-7.2 Evaluator's Test according to ATE\IND
+7.2 Evaluator's Test according to ATE_IND